-Spending time in the USA during my favorite holiday, Thanksgiving, well, makes me think about all those wonderful Thanksgiving Days celebrated by all us 'expats' in our adopted countries.
-In much the same way that Italy (and Europe, for that matter) have adopted Halloween as their own, well, in industrious Milan or places like Geneva or Lausanne, even the store owners get ready when Thanksgiving comes around the corner.
-It's so popular, you now need to order the bird in advance.
+Thanksgiving is my favorite holiday.
+And it's something that we American 'expats' celebrate pretty much the world over in our adopted countries.
+In much the same way that Italy (and Europe, for that matter) have adopted Halloween as their own, in industrious Milan or Geneva or London, store owners start stocking up when Thanksgiving comes around the corner.
+It's become so popular, you now need to order the bird in advance.
 Those same stores stock their shelves with many items that ordinary Italians would probably have fed to their pigs if they had them.

 Surprisingly, Thanksgiving in Italy brings one lots closer to the original Thanksgiving feast.
 First, there's the shipping of all the canned foodstuffs, probably not unlike the stuff our forefathers brought in huge wooden crates to and from the New World.
 Americans start filling up empty suitcases with goodies like cans of pumpkin and cranberry, Stovetop stuffing mix, and packs of Jiffy cornbread (because polenta just doesn't do the trick).